CREATIVE DEBATE

 What is Creative Debate?

-The programme is also embedded in the activities of youth groups and community centres, augmenting personal development for young people, migrants and refugees, including speakers of English as second language, and participants with Additional Learning Needs, those at risk of offending, as well as adults from a range of background, including those affected by trauma, senior citizens and those with refugee status.
+Group activities augment personal development and active involvement with the social context of belonging for young people, migrants and refugees, including speakers of English as second language, and participants with Additional Learning Needs, those at risk of offending, and wit experience of mental health and trauma, as well as adults from a range of background, including those affected by trauma, senior citizens and those with refugee status.

 In practice: read about #Haters youth and community programme

-Watch Connected, the latest film made by young participants to the programme.
+Watch Connected, one of the films made by a group of neurodivergent young participants from ELATT.